 If the Shoe Fits, Wear It - Which Cronies Do You See?

 This is a delicate topic, yet must be approached.
-After reading this article, if you have any solutions or even part solutions that I'm unable to address, please make a comment.
+After reading this article, if you have any solutions or even part solutions that I'm unable to address, please comment.
 Your help will be appreciated.
 I know of at least five safety managers who need some advice on this topic.

 In most countries, aviation safety officers don't have a sense of entitlement.